NithinU2802/SQL_Learnings/README.md

     Denormalization is the process of intentionally duplicating information in a table, in violation of normalization rules. which done after normalization not mean to skip.
 Based on business requirements need to be done.

+# Aggregate Function
+    which use more than one piece of data to generate some mathematic value to find some sort of detail form the table.
+Aggregate functions are count, sum, average(Avg), Min and Max.

+# Joining Table
+    Consider the restaurant example as customer table consist of Names and dishId from the dishId we need to get dishName.
+For this case joins play good role on it.
+    Eg: SELECT Name,DishId,Dishes.name FROM customers JOIN Dishes ON Customers.dishId=Dishes.DishId;